thisconnect/planet/README.md

 - tests for cli
 - cleanup error messages
 - eventually use https://github.com/isaacs/nopt instead of optparse
-- eventually provide a client side script for merge, get and set modification
+- eventually provide a client side script for merge, get and set manipulation

 #### Dependencies